animate1978/MB-Lab/docs/new_features.rst

 * Fingernail shader

-This is a new shader for fingernails (current human female base mesh)
+This is a new shader for fingernails with the option to mix between "natural" and "painted".

 =============